fhiso/tsc-governance/board/by-laws-board.md

 shall succeed to the position of Chair and so serve for the duration of the unexpired term of the vacated office.
-In the event that both the Chair and Vice-chair are vacant, the Board shall appoint a successor under Section 8.6 to serve the unexpired term of office of the Chair.
+In the event that both the Chair and Vice-chair are vacant, the Board shall appoint a successor under Section 9.6 to serve the unexpired term of office of the Chair.
-In the event of a vacancy in the position of Vice-chair, Secretary or Treasurer, the Board may appoint a successor under Section 8.6 to serve the unexpired term of the vacated office.
+In the event of a vacancy in the position of Vice-chair, Secretary or Treasurer, the Board may appoint a successor under Section 9.6 to serve the unexpired term of the vacated office.

-### 8.6 Appointment of Officers or Directors
+### 8.6 [Deleted]

-When appointing an Officer or Director, the Secretary, or acting Secretary, shall compile a list of qualified candidates by soliciting nominations from the remaining Board members.
-Candidates must be members of FHISO.
-The Board will meet in executive session to deliberate and vote about the qualified nominees until a majority vote of the board elects the new Officer.
-If reasonable notice has been provided, then for the purpose of meeting to fill Officer vacancies, a quorum of the Board is preferred, but not required.

 Article 9: Board of Directors
 -----------------------------